ExcelFunctions.net Logo

 Also the complex number functions can accept a simple numeric value, as this is equivalent to a complex number whose imaginary coefficient is equal to 0.

-In the example below, the Excel Imreal function is used find the real coefficient of different complex numbers.
+In the example spreadsheets below, the Excel Imreal function is used return the real coefficient of five different complex numbers.

 A B